-- □ Students interested in changing their specialty will need to obtain approval from their current advisor, as well as the program director of their new specialty of interest, by completing the Request to Change Program Form. - Any supplemental materials that are required for the new concentration that have not been previously submitted may be required by the department to process this request.
-Approval of this change will result in a change of major specialty, which will be issued by a formal letter from the Registrar. - □ In addition to all additional application requirements, students will be required to submit a letter of explanation explaining their desire to change specialties to their academic advisor for consideration.
+- Students interested in changing their specialty will need to obtain approval from their current advisor, as well as the program director of their new specialty of interest, by completing an academic petition, - Any supplemental materials that are required for the new concentration, that have not been previously submitted, may be required by the department to process this request.
+Approval of this change will result in a change of major specialty, which will be issued by formal letter from the Registrar. - In addition to all additional application requirements, students will be required to submit a letter of explanation, explaining their desire to change specialties, to their academic advisor for consideration.
 Students must be in good academic standing to change program specialties.

-Addition of a degree type: This process will apply to the following programs: RN to BS, RN to BS to MS, MS, MS-PhD, and Post-BS-DNP and is managed by the Office of Admissions and Enrollment.
+Addition of a degree type: This process will apply to the following programs: RN-BS, RN-BS-MS, MS, MS-PhD, and Post-BS-DNP.

-- □ Application materials submitted with the student's original application will be reviewed at any applicable deadline for the following semester. - □ All supplemental materials required for the MS-level concentration not yet received for official review will be required.
-Approval of this request by the student's current academic advisor, acceptance into the program, and written acceptance/confirmation of admissions offer by the student will then require the student to withdraw from the current program of study and enroll in the next applicable semester for the new degree type.
-This may require the student to take a leave of absence.

-- □ Students are strongly encouraged to complete financial aid counseling prior to any official changes to see if/how changing their degree objective may affect their ability to borrow/receive tuition assistance or federal loans. - □ Students enrolled in the RN to BS program may request admission for the RN to BS to MS program between their first and third semesters of program core courses. - Students who have completed three semesters or more of their RN to BS program core courses at UR SON may apply for the new MS-level program of interest for the semester following their graduation from the BS program.
+- Application materials submitted with the student's original application will be reviewed at any applicable deadline for the following semester. - All supplemental materials required for the MS-level concentration not yet received for official review will be required.
+Approval of this request by the student's current academic advisor, acceptance into the program, and written acceptance/confirmation of admissions offer by the student, will then require the student to withdraw from the current program of study, and enroll in the next applicable semester for the new degree type.
+This may require the student to take a leave of absence. - Students are strongly encouraged to complete financial aid counseling prior to any official changes to see if/how changing their degree objective may affect their ability to borrow/receive tuition assistance or federal loans. - Students enrolled in the RN-BS program may request admission for the RN-BS-MS program between their first and third semesters of program core courses. - Students who have completed three semesters, or more, of their RN-BS program core courses at UR SON may apply for the new MS-level program of interest for the semester following their graduation from the BS program.

-Reduction of a degree type: Students who have been accepted into a combined-degree program and wish to discontinue their education after completion of the lower of the two-degree types may do so via the Request to Change Program Form which will require the support of their academic advisor and program director.
+Reduction of a degree type: Students who have been accepted into a combined-degree program who wish to discontinue their education after completion of the lower of the two-degree types may do so through an academic petition, which will require the support of their academic advisor, and program director.